Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Experiments

+\emph{\textbf{Baselines:}} The proposed external attention and convolution mixed (ECM) model is compared with four other packet-based deep learning methods, i.e., CNN \cite{lotfollahi2020deep}, LSTM \cite{xu2019traffic}, CNN+LSTM and SAM \cite{xie2021self}.
+The reasons for choosing them are as follows.
+As the detailed descriptions in section 2, CNN and LSTM are classical methods for network traffic classification, and CNN+LSTM is the fusion of these two models.
+SAM adopts the self-attention mechanism for network traffic classification tasks, which is the most similar to ours.

-In this subsection, we compare the external attention-based model proposed in this paper with baselines in Section 4.1 for experimental analyses.
-In baselines, the settings of epochs, learning rate, batch size and other parameters in the training and testing stages are the same as those in Section 5.2.
-As for the selection of parameters for the specific model structure (such as the size of convolution kernels, and the dimension of hidden layers), we keep consistent with the original works.
+In this subsection, we make some performance comparisons of the proposed ECM model with some baselines.
+As for the settings of hyperparameters for the specific model structure (such as the size of convolution kernels and the dimension of hidden layers), we keep consistent with the original works.
+The experimental settings for each method in the baselines are shown in Table 4.

-Based on the average accuracy from ten-fold cross-validation in Table 4, the overall accuracy of EAM surpasses 98\%, while the other three methods achieve approximately 97\%.
-Moreover, Our proposed EAM achieves an inference time of 0.354 milliseconds per individual data packet, making it suitable for real-time classification needs.
-Compared to the state-of-the-art deep learning methods for online network traffic classification, our approach achieves the same level of performance, i.e., millisecond-level classification speed.

-Therefore, in a comprehensive manner, our proposed external attention model based on packet header compression has an excellent performance in terms of accuracy and speed.
-In terms of accuracy, our method outperforms the model based on the self attention mechanism in SAM, as well as CNN and SAE.